SpaceCurve/cesium/README.md

 In this example, the SpaceCurve VM operates as a server.
 Follow these steps to view the example:

-1. Within the SpaceCurve VM, log in to account *spacecurve* using password *spacecurve*.
 2. On the desktop within the SpaceCurve VM, double-click the Terminal icon.
 A terminal window opens.
 3. In the terminal window, enter: `ifconfig | grep 'inet addr'`.
 4. Using the mouse, select the first internet address you see.
 The internet address is four numbers separated by periods.
 Yours will look something like *192.168.xx.xx*.